Founder & Lead Editor

 Comfort and Fit

 Okay, sizing advice time.
-The Rebel v5 generally runs true to size regarding length.
-However, the width profile is a bit unique.
-The forefoot is generous—maybe too generous for those with narrow feet, who might find themselves swimming a bit in the toe box.
-If you have a narrow foot, you might actually want to try a half-size down or really cinch those laces.
+The Rebel v5 generally runs true to size in length.
+The width profile is where it gets interesting.
+The forefoot is generous, maybe too generous if you have narrow feet and end up “swimming” in the toe box.
+If that's you, you might want to try a half-size down or really cinch the laces.

 The break-in period is virtually non-existent.
-You can take these out of the box and run a 10K without blisering.
-The new heel collar is plush and holds the foot well, fixing the irritation issues some had with the v4.
+You can take these out of the box and run a 10K without blistering.
+The new heel collar feels plush and holds the foot well, fixing the irritation issues some had with the v4.

 "It's comfortable straight out the box, the ride feels fluid and dialled in."